yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The SQL Server Connect to Search dialog is displayed, with SQLSERVER2008 entered into the Server name and Windows Authentication selected.](media/sql-server-connect-to-server.png "Connect to Server")

+11. Once connected, verify you see the `TailspinToys` database listed under databases.
+If you don't see it, the configuration script may have failed during the VM setup.
+You can manually add restore the database by following the step under Task 12 of the [Manual-resource-setup guide](./Manual-resource-setup.md).

-11. Once connected, select **New Query** from the SSMS toolbar.
+12. Select **New Query** from the SSMS toolbar.

     ![The New Query button is highlighted in the SSMS toolbar.](media/ssms-new-query.png "SSMS Toolbar")

-12. Next, copy and paste the SQL script below into the new query window.
+13. Next, copy and paste the SQL script below into the new query window.
 This script enables Service broker and changes the database recovery model to FULL.

     ```sql
     USE master;